 This post is sponsored by Majik Cleaning Services.
 As always, all thoughts and opinions are my own.

-Now that it is spring and we’re all thinking about Spring TX cleaning service, I have not only been cleaning our home but also cleaning out our cleaning supplies.
+Now that it is spring and we’re all thinking about Spring TX cleaning service, I have not only been house cleaning but also cleaning out our cleaning supplies.
 I’ll admit, I’m one of those who has supplies from 6 years ago.
 Bottles of this and that from years ago that were only used once, sponges from 2 years ago.
 This year, I have had to seriously think about what supplies we are using in our home since we have a toddler who is into everything.
 Merry Maids, the nation’s largest home cleaning provider recently released some great information on ways to swap out supplies for a cleaner home and I am happy to share with you some of my favorite cleaning supply swaps for a cleaner home.

 Swap Chemicals for Homemade Solutions.